matchild/DeepBrownianMotion/README.md

 ## Credits
 I wanted to thank Marco Gherardi from the Univeristy of Milan for his support on a previous closely related project.
-This analysis was inspired by this paper from Volpe and his team and would not have been possible without the stochastic simulation tool.
-As always I also want to thank the Pytorch team for their amazing work.
+This analysis was inspired by this paper from Volpe and his team and would not have been possible without the [stochastic](https://github.com/crflynn/stochastic) simulation tool.
+As always I also want to thank the [pytorch](https://pytorch.org/) team for their amazing work.